A parametrised axiomatization for a large number of restricted second-order logics: The axiomatization

 \paragraph{\em Weak second-order logic} The set of validities of Example \ref{wso} is well-known not to be axiomatizable by a finitary system \cite{Montague}.
-To see this, observe that the standard model of arithmetic $(\omega, +, \cdot, S, 0)$ is axiomatizable by the conjunction of the axioms of Robinson arithmetic and the statement that every element has only finitely many predecessors \cite[p.
+To see this, observe that the standard model of arithmetic $(\omega, +, \cdot, S, 0)$ is axiomatizable by the conjunction of the (finitely many) axioms of Robinson arithmetic (which can be formalized in first-order logic already) and the statement that every element has only finitely many predecessors (which can be written as $\All{x}\Exi{V}\All{y}(y<x \rightarrow V(y))$) \cite[p.
 488]{monk}.
 Thus if the validities of weak second-order logic would be recursively enumerable, true arithmetic would be as well, contradicting Tarski's theorem on the undefinability of truth.

-\paragraph{\em Definable subset logic} In the case of Example \ref{dsl}, as it is reported towards the end of \cite{lin}, Peter Aczel showed that the finitary system without R3 or A6 axiomatizes the valid formulas if the vocabulary of the logic is allowed to have infinitely many predicate constants (i.e. weakly complete).
+\paragraph{\em Definable subset logic} In the case of Example \ref{dsl}, as it is reported towards the end of \cite{lin}, Peter Aczel showed that the finitary system without R3 or A6 axiomatizes the valid formulas if the vocabulary of the logic is allowed to have denumerably many predicate constants (i.e. it is weakly complete).
 This is done by adding a new countable set of predicate constants and building a Henkin theory where each second-order existential theorem of the theory is witnessed by one of the predicate constants.
 The argument proceeds from here in the usual style of Henkin.

 On the other hand, no strong completeness result is possible by employing a finitary axiomatization as it would imply compactness, which fails for definable subset logic.
 The latter can be seen by adding a new individual constant $c$ to the vocabulary of arithmetic and considering the theory $\Delta$ which results by adding to $\text{Th}^{DSL}(\omega)$ (the set of all definable subset sentences true in $(\omega, +, \cdot, S, 0)$) the following sentences: